Nature should be safe and accessible to everyone

 Shelton Douthit

-As Executive Director, Shelton leads FRLT as it fulfills its land saving mission.
-Shelton works with the Board of Directors, staff, and partners to move projects forward while ensuring the health of the organization and its key parts, including the staff.
+As Conservation Director, Shelton leads FRLT in fulfilling its land-saving mission.
+Shelton works with partners, landowners, staff, and FRLT’s Board to move projects forward that permanently protect the critical conservation values of the Feather River Watershed.
 Shelton has 20+ years of land protection and conservation easement transaction expertise.